 entity-fishing offers high performance, scalability and is totally generic in term of domains and languages.
 It can thus address a large variety of usages.
 Our usage focuses more particularly on processing technical and scientific documents, taking advantage of the massive amount of scientific knowledge and links present in Wikidata.

 Browser-based PDF document annotation

-The tool also performs of structure-aware annotations of PDF documents, thanks to the integration with GROBID.
+The tool also performs of structure-aware annotations of PDF documents (with dynamic annotation layer over the PDF), thanks to the integration with GROBID.